fantastic001/blog/_posts/2017-11-20-SOLID-principles.markdown

 In this article it will be explained one design process which really fascinated me and held me awake during nights while thinking of how much is it cool and powerful.
-First of all, these principles are set of design decision during software development which are intended to boost maintainability of software and make software development continious and easily adaptable to new specifications by its users.
+First of all, these principles are set of design decision during software development which are intended to boost maintainability of software and make software development continuous and easily adaptable to new specifications by its users.

 This set of principles is promoted by Robert C. Martin.
 He's fascinating man and you should watch all of his talks.
 This